MarkM2000/Final-Project/README.md

 # Final Map

 # Conclusion
-Based on the map, the area with the most lava hazard is
+Based on the map, the area with the most lava flow hazard is.
+The area with the least lava flow hazard is